mkhushi/code-with-paper/Forex Price Prediction by Wavelet Denoised-ResNet CNN and LightGBM/README.md

-#Wavelet Denoised-ResNet CNN and LightGBM Method to Predict Forex Rate of Change#
+# Wavelet Denoised-ResNet CNN and LightGBM Method to Predict Forex Rate of Change #
-##There are three parts in the project##
+## There are three parts in the project##

-#There are three parts in the project#
 1.DataProcessing is about how to deal with the dataset

 2.Prediction is about the predict method for the forex change rate